liatdavid2/game_repo_agents/README.md

 ### 9. Game Library Agent

 Scans the `games/` folder and displays generated games in a visual library with Play and Edit options.

+## Docker Support

+The platform can run inside Docker, making the environment reproducible and easy to deploy.

+Docker is used to package the Python agent workflow, dependencies, environment configuration, and game generation runtime into a single container.

+This makes it easier to run the project consistently across local machines, demos, and cloud environments.